 head south toward The Bund (where you’ll find another clutch of early risers

 performing) and you’ll see the street in a completely new light.
+Here are some photos of the city in its morning glory.

 Check out an off-beat museum